-If you work with C++ code then it will be no problem and you won't see this and that issue to solve.
+If you work with C++ code then it will be no problem and you won't probably see any issue to solve.
 But in this case, I mainly use C thus we have something to solve.
 This post will reflect that.

 imgui is written in C++.
-It provides platform implementation sample files to hook up with various platforms/API of choice not just SDL2 i.e. allegro, native Windows API, metal on macOS etc.
+It provides platform implementation sample files to hook up with various platforms/API of choice not just SDL2 but also allegro, native Windows API, metal on macOS etc.

-What we need is hooking up with SDL2 + OpenGL3 on either gl3w or glew.
+What we need is hooking up with SDL2 + OpenGL3 with the loader either gl3w or glew.
 Thus the following files are what we will be looking at

-The approach I use is to compile both sdl, and opengl3 implementation against correct SDL2 and OpenGL version as installed on our development system.
-This will produce object files to link with the main program which will be linking with the same version of SDL2 and OpenGL.
-You may want to compile them into shared library and use it to link against your main source file instead, it's OK too.
+The approach I use is to compile both sdl, and opengl3 implementation source files against correct SDL2 and OpenGL version as installed on the system, the same version you intend to be using with your main program.
+This will produce object files to be linking with our main program.
+We need to make sure our main program also uses the same version of SDL2 and OpenGL as used by those implementation files; to minimize the conflicts and issues.

 Let's drill down what's to look for.